 Medical assisting is a profession that is increasingly in demand.
-The U.S. Bureau of Labor Statistics predicts employment growth of 23 percent through 2024, which is much faster than average.
-This is due to the aging population and massive influx of newly-insured patients who have signed up for insurance through the Affordable Care Act.
+The U.S. Bureau of Labor Statistics predicts employment growth of 23 percent through 2028, which is much faster than average.
+This is largely due to the aging population and an influx of patients who have signed up for insurance through the Affordable Care Act.

 If you are considering becoming a medical assistant, you are embarking on an exciting career.
 To ensure that your career continues on an upward trajectory, it is vital to have a number of resources at your fingertips.
 You will first want to affiliate yourself with a national association.
 Then, you may want to find a state or local chapter to become involved with.
 Through such professional organizations, you can engage with your colleagues and the healthcare industry in general.